Last updated on October 17, 2025

 The Urza lands work in Commander, but they’re a lot worse for a few reasons.
 Your deck will be far less consistent since you can only have a single copy of each land in your deck.
 This also means that you can’t get more value by playing a second or third copy to generate more mana, even if you do assemble all three lands.

-They’re only particularly good in already mono-brown or mono-colorless decks where they’re just strictly better Wastes.
+They’re only particularly good in already mono-brown with colorless commanders where they’re just strictly better than Wastes.

 Are Urza Lands Legal in Modern?

 Urza lands are legal in Modern.
-Despite their apparent strength, the decks are still limited by their ability to have all three lands in play early on.
+Despite their apparent strength, the decks are still limited by their need to have all three lands in play early on.
 This makes them significantly more balanced.

 Are Urza Lands Legendary?

-Urza lands aren’t legendary.
+Urza lands are not legendary.
 This is very important because having the lands be legendary would seriously erase their power level.
 The best part about Tron is having multiple copies of the lands, not to mention getting more mana than you can handle!

 Are Urza Lands Basic?